cyrusimap/cyrus-imapd/docsrc/imap/reference/faqs/o-deleted-expired-expunged-purged.rst

     Similarly, the trash folder may or may not have been "emptied".

-    Result: A copy of the message still exists in the original folder and can be retrieved using :ref:`imap-admin-systemcommands-unexpunge`.
+    Result: A copy of the message still exists in the original folder and can be retrieved using :ref:`imap-reference-manpages-systemcommands-unexpunge`.

 *   The message was moved in to the trash folder, implying the original message is expunged from the source folder -- through ``UID MOVE``